 Butler County's current

-roundabout count stands at 19, which includes six neighborhood
+roundabout count stands at 22, which includes five neighborhood

 traffic circles.
 The jurisdictional breakdown is:

 = 9 (Includes neighborhood traffic circles.
 BCEO was involved